grafana/agent/docs/developer/release/tag-release.md

 2. Tag the release.

-    The version used for this Action should have been determined during the [Update Version in Code](./update-version-in-code.md) steps.
+    The release version was previously determined in [Update Version in Code](./update-version-in-code.md).

     Example commands: